dgmouris/zero_to_api/README.md

    - create an api for the app above and hook it up to our web project.
 - If we have time
    - Deploy to heroku.
-   - Add a lot of data from a
+   - Add a lot of data from an opendata platform using management commands.

 ## What is a restful api, and who uses it?

+A RESTful api is basically a way to transfer information from a server (where you store information and do tasks) to a client.
+A client can be a mobile app, a website (loaded on your computer), games that store high scores or anything that will "consume" information.

+- If you want more information on this you take a look here.
 [![A video about restful apis.](http://img.youtube.com/vi/7YcW25PHnAA/0.jpg)](https://www.youtube.com/watch?v=7YcW25PHnAA&t=1s)

 - Used by mobile apps, all website you go to, iot devices and much more!